tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 -  the node represents an abstraction of a network topology.

-This scenario is generic and applies to both TE and non-TE technologies.
+The management of nodes with switching limitations is independent from whether the network is TE or non-TE.

-A connectivity TE Topology profile data model supports the management of the node connectivity matrix to represent feasible connections between termination points across the nodes.
-This solution is generic and does not necessarily require a TE enabled network.
+The YANG data model defined in {{!RFC8795}} supports the management of nodes with switching limitations by defining the node connectivity matrix to represent feasible connections between termination points across the nodes.

-The following profile of the TE Topology model can be used for nodes with connectivity constraints:
+The following profile of the YANG data model defined in {{!RFC8795}} can be used for modelling nodes with connectivity constraints:

 ~~~~
    module: ietf-te-topology